 Chat with a local specialist who can help organize your trip.

 Day 4: Traverse Vis, Croatia's most remote, inhabited island

-Today's route will take you between the island's two largest settlements, starting in Vis Town and cycling to-and-from Komiža, which is set on the opposite coast.
-Along the way, you'll follow beautiful shoreline, as well as pass through island shrubbery, rural fields, farms, and small towns, plus enjoy vistas from atop a few of the island's viewpoints.
+Today's route will take you between the island's two largest settlements, starting in Vis Town and cycling to-and-from Komiža on the opposite coast.
+Along the way, you'll follow the beautiful shoreline, as well as bike through island shrubbery, agricultural fields, farms, and small towns.
+Don't miss the incredible vistas from atop the island's viewpoints.

 Return to Vis Town in the late afternoon to enjoy a swim before dinner.
 Due to its fishing past, Vis still serves some of the best seafood in the region.

 Route: Vis - Komiža - Vis

 Difficulty Level : 3

 Total Ascent/Descent: 2,240 feet (683 m)

 Day 5: Cycle the historic and rugged island of Korčula